near-examples/hello-near-examples/README.md

 # Hello World Examples

-This repository contains examples of a simple Hello World smart contract in both JavaScript and Rust, and an examples of a frontend interacting with a Hello World smart contract.
+This repository contains examples of a simple Hello World smart contract in both JavaScript and Rust, as well as a frontend interacting with a Hello World smart contract.

 ## Repositories